catalyst-team/classification/README.md

 # Catalyst.Classification & Autolabel

+Framework provides tools and powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.
+The also framework includes
+ - tools for analyzing and visualization experiments
+ - tool to perform autolabel.

 ## 1.Classification

 You will learn how to build image classification pipeline with transfer learning using the "Catalyst" framework.
-Framework methods and powerful configs allow to investigate models within the whole pipeline in a controlled and reproducible way.
-The framework also provides tools for visualization and analyzing experiments.

 ### Goals